Our website uses cookies.

 PT's Express Room Special

-• Valid: January 11, 2023 - December 31, 2023
+• Valid: January 1, 2025 - December 30, 2025

-Book now and receive the following: $20 credit to be used at PT's Express; 2 night minimum stay required; Book online now, or call 1-866-352-3553 and mention code MPTS.
+Offer includes $20 credit to be used at PT's Express.
+2 night minimum stay required.
+Book online now, or call 1-866-352-3553 and mention code MPTS.

 Facility Name Theater Capacity Reception Capacity Banquet Capacity Classroom Capacity Dimensions WxLxH Square Feet